 Stamford Sexual Assault Lawyer

-As defined by Stamford law, there are four different degrees of sexual assault.
+There are four different degrees of sexual assault.
 They go from the first degree to fourth degree, and they range from having a sexual intercourse with the use of force by another person to touching a person sexually without their consent.

 All of these are serious crimes under Connecticut law.
-If you were charged with sexual assault, you should seek the services of a top Stamford sexual assault lawyer.
+If you were charged with sexual violence, you should seek the services of a top Stamford sexual assault lawyer.
 A qualified attorney could help defend you from these charges and work towards a swift resolution of your case.
 Call today to discuss your options.

 Difference Between the Terms Sexual Assault, Sexual Battery, Rape, and Statutory Rape

 The terms sexual assault, sexual battery, rape, and statutory rape all generally refer to the same thing in common parlance.
 When someone thinks of sexual assault, they think of forcible rape, but in Connecticut this offense could mean everything from forcible rape to touching someone else without their consent sexually.
 Sexual battery is not a term used in Connecticut law.

 Rape typically refers to sexual assault in the first degree.
 This is when a person had sexual intercourse with somebody by using force or without their consent.
 Statutory rape specifically refers to somebody having consensual sex with another person, but that person is under a certain age.
 For more information about the crimes that fall under sexual assault, consult with a knowledgeable Stamford attorney.